climateinteractive/enroads-guide/docs/guide/background.rst

 *This addresses questions such as*:

-•	“Why doesn’t subsidizing renewables, nuclear or a new technology help avoid more warming?”
+•	“Why doesn’t subsidizing renewables, nuclear or a new zero carbon technology help avoid more warming?”

 This dynamic is also relevant to increasing energy efficiency, however, energy-using capital such as vehicles, buildings, and industry, has an average lifetime that is much shorter (10-15 years).
 One can promote increases to energy efficiency of new cars immediately, for example, but the average energy efficiency of all the cars takes decades to improve since it takes time for all the old inefficient cars to be taken off the road.

-*To illustrate this point*: Move the New Technology slider to huge breakthrough.
+*To illustrate this point*: Move the New Zero Carbon slider to huge breakthrough.
 Examine the “Global Sources of Primary Energy” graph and notice that, even as low-carbon sources grow, it takes several decades before enough fossil fuel capacity retires away to make much of an impact.
-Notice, in the graph above, that coal, oil, and natural gas grow steadily through the 2020s and 2030s and greenhouse gas emissions do not depart from the Business as Usual line until mid-century.
+Notice, in the graph above, that coal, oil, and natural gas grow steadily through the 2020s and 2030s and greenhouse gas emissions do not depart from the Baseline until mid-century.

 |image20|